nitinkaveriappa/booking/README.md

 Delete information of a hotel, user or delete a review.
 The data associated with each hotel and user are also deleted accordingly.

 All this information will be stored in an RDBMS like MySQL.
-The BookingSQL.sql file in the resources folder contains the SQL Scripts for the database.

 The following technologies have been used: